DeadlyCrush/DeadlyTrade/README.md

 - MercuryTrdae(Exslims) All Korean UI&Functions Version Jun,2019 until Exslims no longer maintain officially.

 ### Behind...
 It started from inspired Mercurytrade when I made and share Korean version of Mecurytrade.
 Addon name 'DeadlyTrade' also  inspired by 'MercuryTrade' including my respect to great exslims mercury trade.
+But All of my add-ons including this, DeadlyTrade, started empty handed, completely on my own and It comply with ggg's TOS.

-I forked and made Mercury Trade KOR version with Korean UI and every functions for Korean user and shared until Exslims no longer maintain officially.
+I released DeadlyTrade beta version After the Mid-June, 2019 official launch of Kakao client.
+I forked and made Mercury Trade KOR version with Korean UI and every functions for Korean user and shared until great Exslims no longer maintain officially.
 I managed MercuryTrade KOR and Improving DeadlyTrade 0.1.0.1 over and over.
 And I prepared overhaul version after Exslim said officially that he will does not maintain.

 ## Join our community & Welcome Contributors